Queen Milena of Montenegro: Princess and queen consort

 Only in her early teens at the time of her marriage, Milena's early years as Princess consort were difficult.
 She was inexperienced and was a solitary figure initially overshadowed by Princess Darinka, widow of Prince Danilo, who was close to Nikola.
 During the first four years of her marriage, she did not have any children.
 She was tutored in the Serbian language and learned French.

 Milena asserted her position after Darinka left Montenegro for good in 1867.
 In 1865, Milena gave birth to the first of her twelve children.
 Between 1865 and 1869, she had four daughters in quick succession, with a son and heir, Prince Danilo, born in 1871, and seven more children would follow.
 Milena's relationship with her husband solidified with time and she became respected and influential.

 While her husband was away in visits to Austria-Hungary and Russia in the winter of 1868–1869, Milena was in charge of court affairs.

 She was appointed regent when Nicholas visited Russia in 1869.
 She also served as regent during Nicholas' visit to Constantinople in 1883.

-She had visited Istanbul with her husband after the invitation of Sultan Abdulhamid in 1899.
-She was one of the foreigners who had the opportunity to enter the Sultan's harem.
+She had visited Istanbul with her husband Prince Nikola I Petrović-Njegoš after the invitation of Sultan Abdulhamid in 1899.
+She was one of the foreigners who had the opportunity to visit the Sultan's Harem-i Hümayun and to meet with the sultan's family.

 Later life and death

 After the annexation of Montenegro by the Kingdom of Serbia in 1918, the royal family was forced into exile.
 Milena and Nicholas settled in France with their two youngest daughters.
 Nicholas died in 1921, leaving the title of king-in-exile to his son Danilo, who however renounced it to his nephew Michael.
 Michael was placed under the regency of Milena, who acted as titular regent of the titular king from 1922 to her own death in 1923.
 Milena died in France, two years after her husband, and was buried in San Remo, Italy.

-In 1989 her remains, together with her husband's and Xenia's and Vera's, two of her daughters, were transferred to Cetinje and reburied in the Court Church in Ćipur.
+In 1989 her remains, together with her husband's and Xenia's and Vera's, two of her daughters, were transferred to Cetinje and reburied in the Church in Ćipur.

 Issue

-The couple had twelve children: three sons and nine daughters, some of whom married European royalty.
+Nicholas I and Milena had twelve children: three sons and nine daughters, some of whom married other members of European royalty.
+Because of their children's marriages, Nicholas was nicknamed the "father-in-law of Europe".